Why Do We Work in Ethiopia?

 Founded in the 1950s by the German Hermannsburg Mission (GHM), Aira Hospital operates today as a nonprofit institution owned and administered by the Ethiopian Evangelical Church Mekane Yesus.
 It serves hundreds of patients daily and an estimated 40,000 to 50,000 citizens each year.
 Aira Hospital had long striven to offer free surgeries to women with obstetric fistula but funding was insufficient to cover their needs.
 Dr. Erik Erichsen, the hospital’s senior surgeon, approached us in 2010 and we were honored to help.
 Funding from Fistula Foundation has enabled Aira Hospital to provide 84 free fistula surgeries as well as transportation expenses for patients to and from the hospital.
 We also provide support for midwifery training through Aira Nursing School, including the placement of a qualified tutor midwife.
 Once new midwives complete their training, they go on to work at Aira Hospital and its 16 satellite clinics throughout the countryside, providing skilled obstetric services and helping to prevent childbirth injuries such as obstetric fistula.

-Gondar University, located in the historical town of Gondar in the country’s northern region, is the oldest medical training institution in Ethiopia.
+The University of Gondar, located in the historic town of Gondar in the country’s northern region, is the oldest medical training institution in Ethiopia.
 In 2011, the school celebrated the inauguration of a new International Fistula Training and Treatment Center.
-Thanks to their close relationship with our partner WAHA, Fistula Foundation was honored to provide significant funding for the Center’s construction.
+Thanks to their close relationship with our partner WAHA, Fistula Foundation was honored to provide significant funding for the center’s construction.
 The university will now be able to carry out substantially more fistula operations, conduct research, and provide training to medical professionals from across Africa and Asia.
-Gondar University Hospital’s main fistula surgeon, Dr. Mulu Muleta, is an internationally renowned fistula expert.
-In addition to the surgeries we fund at Gondar Hospital, we also fund surgeries and training at rural satellite sites in Adama and Jimma through WAHA.
+The hospital’s main fistula surgeon, Dr. Mulu Muleta, is an internationally renowned fistula expert.
+In addition to the surgeries we fund at University of Gondar Hospital, we have also funded surgeries and training at rural satellite sites in Adama and Jimma through WAHA.